ikheetbas/Verhalen/README.md

 DRIVER    VOLUME NAME
 local     npo-rm_postgres_data      <-- this is the one
 ```
-If you want to get more info about it:
+If you want to get more info about the volumes:
 ```bash
 docker volume inspect npo<tab> <-- press tab for auto completion
 ```